melanchall/drywetmidi/Docs/articles/dev/Using-in-Unity.md

 # Using in Unity

-This article describes how to use DryWetMIDI within a Unity project.
-All you need is:
+This article describes how to integrate DryWetMIDI in a Unity project.
+You have two main ways:

+* import the [DryWetMIDI asset](https://assetstore.unity.com/packages/tools/audio/drywetmidi-222171) from the Asset Store;
+* install the library manually.

+There are also ways to import a NuGet package via 3d party tools (for example, [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity)).

+## Unity asset

+It's the simplest way.
+Just use built-in ways to import the official [DryWetMIDI asset](https://assetstore.unity.com/packages/tools/audio/drywetmidi-222171) into your Unity project from the Asset Store.

+## Manual installation

+All you need to install the library manually is:

 1. Create _DryWetMIDI_ folder in project's _Assets_ folder.
 2. Download the library main binary: